l2lam/UBMP4-Intro-1-Input-Output/README.md

 # Who is this project for?

-Anyone interested in writing simple programs for the Microchip PIC16x microprocessor, and particularly the [UBMP4](https://mirobo.tech) circuit design.
+Students or anyone interested in writing simple programs for the Microchip PIC16x microprocessor, and particularly the [UBMP4](https://mirobo.tech) circuit design.

 # User Interface